wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 For other programming languages, see that language’s documentation to determine how to set the connection limit.

-For additional information, see the post [Web Services: Concurrent Connections](http://blogs.msdn.com/b/darrenj/archive/2005/03/07/386655.aspx) on MSDN.
+For additional information, see the blog post [Web Services: Concurrent Connections](http://blogs.msdn.com/b/darrenj/archive/2005/03/07/386655.aspx).

 ####<a name="subheading10"></a>Increase ThreadPool Min Threads if using synchronous code with Async Tasks
 This code will increase the thread pool min threads:

 	ThreadPool.SetMinThreads(100,100); //(Determine the right number for your application)

-For more information, see [ThreadPool.SetMinThreads Method](http://msdn.microsoft.com/zh-cn/library/system.threading.threadpool.setminthreads(v=vs.110).aspx) on MSDN.
+For more information, see [ThreadPool.SetMinThreads Method](http://msdn.microsoft.com/zh-cn/library/system.threading.threadpool.setminthreads(v=vs.110).aspx).

 ####<a name="subheading11"></a>Take advantage of .NET 4.5 Garbage Collection
 Use .NET 4.5 or later for the client application to take advantage of performance improvements in server garbage collection.

-For more information, see the article [An Overview of Performance Improvements in .NET 4.5](http://msdn.microsoft.com/zh-cn/magazine/hh882452.aspx) on MSDN.
+For more information, see the article [An Overview of Performance Improvements in .NET 4.5](http://msdn.microsoft.com/magazine/hh882452.aspx).

 ###<a name="subheading12"></a>Unbounded Parallelism
 While parallelism can be great for performance, be careful about using unbounded parallelism (no limit on the number of threads and/or parallel requests) to upload or download data, using multiple workers to access multiple partitions (containers, queues, or table partitions) in the same storage account or to access multiple items in the same partition.
 If the parallelism is unbounded, your application can exceed the client device’s capabilities or the storage account’s scalability targets resulting in longer latencies and throttling.

 ###<a name="subheading13"></a>Storage Client Libraries and Tools
 Always use the latest Microsoft provided client libraries and tools.
-At the time of writing, there are RTM libraries available for .NET, Windows Phone, Windows Runtime, and Java, as well as preview libraries in other languages like node.js and C++.
+At the time of writing, there are client libraries available for .NET, Windows Phone, Windows Runtime, Java, and C++, as well as preview libraries for other languages.
 In addition, Microsoft has released PowerShell cmdlets and Azure CLI commands for working with Azure Storage.
 Microsoft actively develops these tools with performance in mind, keeps them up to date with the latest service versions, and ensures they handle many of the proven performance practices internally.

 ###Retries
 ####<a name="subheading14"></a>Throttling/ServerBusy